-In 2010, Xentity qualified, received certification, and began participating in the Small Business Administration 8(a) Business Development program – commonly referred to as just 8(a).
-Quick summary on 8(a);
+In 2010, Xentity received certification and began participating in the Small Business Administration 8(a) Business Development program – commonly referred to as just 8(a).
+Below is a quick summary on 8(a).

 Named for Section 8(a) of the Small Business Act, this program was created to help small and disadvantaged businesses compete in the marketplace.
 It also helps these companies gain access to federal and private procurement markets.
-For more information on the program and its requirements, visit 13 CFR 124 (8(a) Business Development/Small Disadvantaged Business Status Determinations) as well as the 8(a) Business Development page to learn about benefits, eligibility standards, and goals of the 8(a) Business Development Program.(http://www.sba.gov/content/8a-business-development)
+For more information on the program and its requirements, visit the 8(a) Business Development page to learn about benefits, eligibility standards, and goals of the 8(a) Business Development Program.(http://www.sba.gov/content/8a-business-development)

 The purpose of simplified acquisition procedures is to: